 After many centuries of man and bamboo butting heads, and bamboo almost always coming out the winner, some brilliant gardener(s) finally devised a virtually impenetrable system of bamboo containment to help keep your grass where it belongs.

-These days you can (and should) buy sheets of extremely durable black polyethylene, about 1.5-2 mm in thickness, and usually 24″ to 30″ in width.
+These days, you can (and should) buy sheets of extremely durable black polyethylene, about 1.5-2 mm in thickness, and usually 24″ to 30″ in width.
 Bamboo barriers normally come on a roll, anywhere from 25 to 100 feet in length.
 You might think 24″ is plenty.
-After all, who wants dig a 3 foot trench all the way around their hedge?
+After all, who wants to dig a 3-foot trench all the way around their hedge?
 But trust me, use at least 30″, you’ll be better off in the long run.
-Like I said before, never underestimate the perseverance of a bamboo.
+As I said before, never underestimate the perseverance of a bamboo.

 It’s probably the most effective way to keep your bamboo hedge in a well-defined area.
 Consider it a hundred bucks or so well spent on your peace of mind and good neighbor relations.